trentgill/STM32_Cube_F3/Projects/STM32F3348-Discovery/Examples/HRTIM/HRTIM_TM_PFC/readme.txt

     board and can be easily tailored to any other supported device and development board.

   - STM32F3348-DISCO Set-up: PA12 must be briefly tied to ground to simulate a fault event

+  - Two function generators are needed to generate OC and ZCD signals.

 @par How to use it ?